Gustavo-Developer/Gustavo-Developer/README.md

 - 👨‍🚀 I study Systems Analysis and Development.

-- 🌟 Studying Node, React and JavaScript.
+- 🌟 Studying Node, React, Angular and JavaScript.

 - 🌑 I always look for new technologies to the next level